ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_mongodb_user.html.markdown

 * `cluster_id` - See Argument Reference above.
 * `created_at` - Date of the creation of the user.
 * `id` - ID of the user.
-* `name` - See Argument Reference above.
+* `name` - Name of the user with the authentication database in the format name@authDB
 * `password` - (Sensitive) Password of the user.
 * `roles` - See Argument Reference above.
 * `service_name` - See Argument Reference above.
 * `status` - Current status of the user.
-* `name` - Name of the user with the authentication database in the format name@authDB

 ## Timeouts